mephi42/hello-wsk/private-zip.md

 ## Summary
 Publish an image on [IBM Cloud Container Registry](https://console.bluemix.net/containers-kubernetes/registry/private) and run it as an [IBM Cloud Function](https://console.bluemix.net/openwhisk).

+Does not require disclosing the code.

+Code must be compatible with the default `openwhisk/dockerskeleton` image and [be smaller than 48 MB](https://console.bluemix.net/docs/openwhisk/openwhisk_reference.html#openwhisk_syslimits_codesize).

 ## Useful links
 * [.zip file HOWTO](https://www.ibm.com/blogs/bluemix/2017/01/docker-bluemix-openwhisk)